Skip to content

 • extended with SQL to customise subsequent data transformation.

-Decoders are built using a hierarchy of functions and use native (but extended) BigQuery functionality, so do not require external plaforms or API calls.
-Decoders can be deployed on whitelisted datasets, by users with the appropriate permissions on the specific installation function.
+Decoders are built using native (but extended) BigQuery functionality, so do not require external platforms or API calls.
+Decoders can be deployed on whitelisted datasets, by users with the appropriate permissions to call the specific installation functions.

-A simple RUN_FLOW automation function is deployed in the decoder dataset, which calls an external function to check and compare inbound shard and outbound partition metadata.
+A simple automation function is deployed in the decoder dataset, which checks and compares inbound shard and outbound partition metadata.
 New date partitions are identified, transformation/augmentation logic is applied to the newly-arrived data and the output data tables are updated incrementally.

-Access to automation functions is granted to permitted users on whitelisted datasets.
+Access to installation and automation functions is granted to permitted users on whitelisted datasets.

 Where is it installed?